 Do you speak German? (informal)

-That’s it with our lesson, now you know everything you need to ask do you speak English in Italian.
-Don’t be shy and ask away: we love to have a good chit-chat with foreigners, and if we really can’t find a shared “spoken means of communication”, we can always speak with gestures! 😉
+That’s the end of our lesson, now you know everything you need to know to ask do you speak English in Italian.
+Don’t be shy and ask away: we love to have a good chit-chat with foreigners, and if we really can’t find a common “spoken means of communication”, we can always speak with gestures! 😉

-❤️ If you liked this lesson on how do you say do you speak English in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on how to say do you speak English in Italian, consider sharing it with your social media friends who are also studying Italian.